gonza593/STT465/HW5.md

 1.2.
 Summarize your findings

 1.3.
-Using the parameter estimates report the estimated probability of developing gout fo reach of the following cases
+What is the estimated probability of developing gout for a male, white, 65 years old person.